-Kelly is a respected and seasoned attorney with more than 17 years of courtroom experience including work in criminal law, domestic matters and real estate litigation.
+Kelly is a respected and seasoned attorney with 20 years of courtroom experience.
 Kelly has a proven track record of protecting our children and families while passionately working to keep our community safe.
 Kelly has worked for the State of Georgia as both an Assistant District Attorney and an associate Special Assistant Attorney General.
+Kelly also operated her own law practice in Snellville for over a decade.
 Currently, Kelly works for Gwinnett County as an attorney and Guardian Ad Litem for Juvenile Court.
 As such, Kelly serves by appointment of the Superior Court and Juvenile Court judges to determine the ultimate issues of fact in divorce and custody cases.
-Kelly has regularly been deemed an expert in domestic cases by the courts.
 Kelly has also been entrusted to represent the abused and neglected children of Gwinnett County.
-She is a voice for our voiceless children and is responsible for finding them permanence in safe and loving homes.
+She is a voice for our voiceless children.

 Kelly was born and raised in Gwinnett County and is a graduate of Brookwood High School.
-Kelly's mother, Carol Kautz, a retired school teacher and cheerleading coach from Lilburn Middle and SJN, and her father, Tom Kautz, who managed a local hardware store and coached basketball, instilled in Kelly the importance of a strong work ethic, dedication to community, integrity, justice and treating people with fairness and compassion.
+Kelly's mother, Carol Kautz, a retired school teacher and cheerleading coach from Lilburn Middle and SJN, and her father, Tom Kautz, who managed a local hardware store and coached basketball for Lilburn Middle and Berkmar HS, instilled in Kelly the importance of a strong work ethic, dedication to community, integrity, and treating people with fairness and compassion.

 Thanks to the influence of her parents, Kelly knew at a young age that she wanted to become an attorney and an advocate within her community.
-As a young adult, Kelly worked with the late Governor Zell Miller on tightening DUI laws in Georgia and was recognized as an Outstanding Georgia Citizen for her efforts.
+As a young adult, Kelly worked with the late Governor Zell Miller on keeping our youth safe from drugs and motor vehicle accidents and was recognized as an Outstanding Georgia Citizen for her efforts.

 After high school, Kelly became a Double Dawg at the University of Georgia.
 Kelly graduated Cum Laude with a Bachelor's degree in Political Science and Criminal Justice and her Juris Doctorate Degree for law.
 Kelly was inducted as a member of Phi Beta Kappa and Phi Kappa Phi and recognized in both Who’s Who Among American Colleges and Universities and Who’s Who Among Law Schools.
 Kelly continues to be a strong supporter of the University of Georgia.
 She is a member of the Alumni Association and was an inaugural member of the Executive Committee for Women of UGA where she chaired events such as Cookies and Cocoa with Hairy Dawg to raise scholarship funds.
 The University of Georgia Alumni Association has recognized Kelly as a 40 Under 40.

 Kelly is respected by her peers and is active in the legal community.
-Kelly is the founder and serves as the president of the Juvenile Law Section of the Gwinnett County Bar.
+Kelly is the founder and currently serves as the president of the Juvenile Law Section of the Gwinnett County Bar.
 She was elected and served as a past president of the Gwinnett County Defense Bar.
 Kelly has been recognized as a Rising Star Super Lawyer.
 Kelly has participated in Leadership Gwinnett and is a member of the Gwinnett Association of Women Lawyers.
-Kelly has served as a Mock Trial coach and a judge.
+Kelly has also served as a Mock Trial coach and a judge for GCPS.